CuriousJr101/ICP2017F/Homework/2/README.md

     30
 ```

 MATLAB, once again, follows the rules of PEMDAS.
-Since multiplication and division are at the "same level", whichever operations comes first, the program will execute.
+Since multiplication and division are on the "same level", whichever operations comes first, the program will execute.
 Here, the computer finds the product of "5 times 4" (20) then divides that with 2 (10) and finally multiplies 3 to the quotient, giving us a final answer of 30.

 4).

 B:

 ```MATLAB
 >> a + b